Generating an OpenAPI document and SDK from Spring Boot

 The BookstoreApplication

-class is the entry point for the API.
-Similarly, we define the entry point to the OpenAPI document.
+class is the entry point for the API, and it’s also where we define the main OpenAPI documentation properties:

 The @OpenAPIDefinition

 annotation populates the OpenAPI document with essential context for anyone who wants to use the API.
-This tells developers what the API does and how they can use it.
+The title

 , version